A Day in the Life of Julia Melnikova

 What is your educational background?
 How did you start working in this industry?

-I am extremely grateful to Jeroen De Ryck for his support, help, and for creating a great atmosphere in the team.
-I can reach out to him for advice anytime.
-However, I learned to coordinate complex, multi-step projects "from scratch" thanks to Rachel Kellett, my first manager at Ahlers.
-She believed in me and wasn’t afraid to assign me to a project involving the delivery of factory equipment from Malaysia to Russia via Romania.
-I spent four months at the Constanta port, gave it my all, and the project was successful.
+I am extremely grateful to Jeroen De Ryck for his support, guidance, and for fostering a great team atmosphere.
+I can always reach out to him for advice.
+However, I learned to coordinate complex, multi-step projects from scratch thanks to Rachel Kellett, my first manager at Ahlers.
+She believed in me and wasn’t afraid to assign me a project involving the delivery of factory equipment from Malaysia to the CIS.
+I spent four months at the Port of Constanta, gave it my all, and the project was a success.

 How has the industry changed since you started working?